C3ETH/c3eth-fund6/proposer-outreach/eth-operations.md

 We want to reach the massive untapped potential of East Asian entrepreneurs.
 Meet them where they are, in their country, their language and their culture.
 The Eastern Townhall wants to establish a growing network of East Asian entrepreneurs.
 Where they can build knowledge, share information, connect and support each other.
 Thinking global, acting local.

 Recall a moment when you realised if you poked something, pushed it or moulded it, something new and interesting popped out the other side.
 We're here again and this time on a global scale.
 We, the Cardano Catalyst community are pioneers in a new mindset.
 A new way to governing and funding.
 But to make a dent in the universe we need entrepreneurs.
-People are willing to take a risk, poke, push, and mould new ways of doing.
+People are willing to take a risk, to poke, to push, and to mould new ways of doing.

 Reaching Entrepreneurs is difficult when language and cultural barriers exist.
 Local context may also have undeveloped startup funding programmes too.
-Despite all of Cardano's technical and economic benefits for creating opportunity, few East Asian entrepreneurs know of it; Nor understand how to apply the technology, and community, to address local market opportunities.
+This can result in unrealized startup funding opportunities.
+Few East Asian entrepreneurs are aware of the opportunities and the technical, economic benefits of Cardano; Nor is there a full understanding of how to apply Cardano technology within local communities to address local market opportunities.
 We want to change that.

 ### The Team